IsuruVithanage/SuperMarket-Layered-/README.md

 # SuperMarket-Layered-
-This program was built with a layered architecture.
+This program was built with the layered architecture.